javiereguiluz/easybook/doc/easybook-doc-en/Contents/chapter3.md

 And now you can add `{{ item.config.time }}` in `chapter.twig` template to show
 the estimated reading time for each chapter.

+Sometimes, configuration option values can't be defined or are variables.
+For that reason, **easybook** allows you to set or override configuration options dynamically with the publication command since version 4.4.

+Add `--configuration` option to `publish` command and pass it a JSON formatted string with the configuration options:

+    [cli]
+    $ ./book publish the-origin-of-species web --configuration='{ "book": { "title": "My new title" } }'

+Using dynamic options you can for example define a new `buyer` option that stores the name of the person that bought the book.
+Then you can prevent or minimize digital piracy displaying the buyer name inside the book (use `{{ book.buyer }}` Twig expression in any book template):

+    [cli]
+    $ ./book publish the-origin-of-species print --configuration='{ "book": { "buyer": "John Smith" } }'

+Likewise, any edition option can be set or override dynamically:

+    [cli]
+    $ ./book publish the-origin-of-species web --configuration='{ "book": { "editions": { "web": { "highlight_code": true } } } }'

+When passing a lot of configuration options, you must be very careful with JSON braces and quotes.
+If you run the command automatically, it is easier to create a PHP array with all the options and then convert it to JSON with the ``json_encode() `` function.

+Dynamic options are so advanced that they even allow you to define on-the-fly
+editions:

+    [cli]
+    $ ./book publish the-origin-of-species edition1 --configuration='{ "book": { "editions": { "edition1": { ... } } } }'

+Book configuration options can also use Twig expression for their values (even for dynamic options set by `--configuration` option):

+    [yaml]
+    book:
+        title:            "{{ book.author }} diary"
+        author:           "..."
+        publication_date: "{{ '+2days'|date('m/d/Y') }}"
+        # ...

+When publishing a book, **easybook** uses the following priority hierarchy to combine configuration options (the higher, the more priority):

+    1. Dynamic options set with `--configuration` option
+    2. Options set in `config.yml` file
+    3. Default options defined by **easybook**

+Configuration options related to editions also take into account the possible edition inheritance.
+If an edition inherits from another one, its options always override the options of its *parent* edition.

 ### Defining new content types ### {#new-content-types}